 The layout editor may define, on the electronic version of the page to be laid out, an overall size for the particular story layout.
-The method for achieving this may vary depending on which application is being used as the base layout application (the present invention may work with many different layout applications), but typically this would involve graphically drawing a box to indicate the desired width and depth of the total layout.
-The specified size of the layout is known as the "target" size.
+The method for achieving this may vary depending application (the present invention may work with many different layout applications), but typically this would involve graphically drawing a box to indicate the desired width and depth of the total layout.
+The specified size of the 40 layout is known as the "target" size.